harvey25115/ecommerce/README.md

 This is a simple e-commerce app using NextJS.
 I used Redux toolkit to make the currency settings persistent.
 I did not used any UI library to showcase my skills in raw CSS but I used SASS to have a clean CSS code.
 I decided to use SWR to get the currency data from API and save it to store.
+I also added custom 404 page when there is no data found.

 # API used